-At least 9 US citizens die in cartel attack in north Mexico
+At least 9 U.S. citizens die in cartel attack in north Mexico

-MEXICO CITY (AP) — At least three women and six children, all apparently U.S. citizens, were slaughtered by drug cartel gunmen in northern Mexico, officials said Tuesday.
-Six children were found alive, one child had a bullet wound and one child was still missing.
+MEXICO CITY — At least three women and six children, all apparently U.S. citizens, were slaughtered by drug cartel gunmen in northern Mexico, officials said Tuesday.
+Six children were found alive, one child had a bullet wound and one child was missing.

 Mexican Security Secretary Alfonso Durazo said the gunmen may have mistaken the group’s large SUVs for rival gangs.
 He said at least five children have been taken to Phoenix, Arizona for treatment.